WiiW337/monkeesbandweb/README.md

 - Also tested by other user from community of slack.

+## Deployment
+- The website is deploy by using **Github Pages**

 ## Credit

+#### Content
+- Member details were copied & link from [wikipedia](https://en.wikipedia.org)

+#### Media
 - All material like photos, musics, & videos were obtained from the milestone project 1 of code institute. (https://github.com/Code-Institute-Org/project-assets/tree/master/stream-1/band-assets)
-- Member details were copied & link from [wikipedia](https://en.wikipedia.org)
-- Navbar & table in **EVENT** page also copied from bootstrap's component (https://getbootstrap.com/)